zephyrproject-rtos/zephyr/doc/collaboration/documentation/language.rst

 Commas, Semicolons, and Colons
 ******************************
 Here are the most common problems encountered with commas, semicolons, and colons.
-Please refer to Merriam-Webster's Collegiate Dictionary when in doubt.
+Please refer to **Merriam-Webster's Collegiate Dictionary** when in doubt.

 Serial Commas
 =============

-When writing a series or items, use the serial comma before the coordinating conjunctions and and or to avoid confusion and ambiguity.
+When writing a series or items, use the serial comma before coordinating conjunctions to avoid confusion and ambiguity.
 For example:

 * Mom, Dad, and I are going to the game.
 * Mom, Dad and I are going to the game.